How to Safely Detox From Methadone

 With Diamond House Detox, You’ll Never Detox Alone

-Detoxing alone is dangerous.
+Detoxing alone can be dangerous.
 Although the withdrawal symptoms associated with methadone abuse are moderate, clients may encounter some severe health risks.
 Medical supervision ensures that if an issue arises, you have a team on hand to care for you.
 Detox clinics also help mitigate symptoms and put you on the road to a successful recovery.

 At Diamond House Detox, we offer you a safe, comfortable place to go through detox.
 We aim to address substance use and the mental health and spiritual needs of all our guests.
 We take an individual approach in a residential setting designed to make you feel ready to rebuild your life.
+Contact us today to get the support you need!

 Contact Us Today